zaxmaya/Client-Server-Texting-System/README.md

-Overview
-This Java chat application comprises two main components: Server.java and Client.java.
-The Server handles incoming connections from Clients, managing communication between them.
-The Client establishes a connection to the Server and enables users to send and receive messages.

-Components
-Server.java
-Description:

-Sets up a server socket and listens for incoming client connections.
-Uses ExecutorService for handling multiple client threads concurrently.
-Maintains a list of active client handlers to manage client communications.
-Key Features:

-Concurrent client handling with a thread pool.
-Synchronized list for managing client handlers.
-Handling of client messages and broadcasting them to other clients.
-Client.java
-Description:

-Represents the client-side application that connects to the Server.
-Handles sending and receiving messages from the Server.
-Key Features:

-Connection setup with the Server using IP address and port.
-Sending messages to the Server.
-Receiving messages from the Server.
-Requirements
-Java Development Kit (JDK)
-Network access for client-server communication
-How to Run
-Server:

-Compile: javac Server.java
-Run: java Server
-The Server will start and listen for client connections.
-Client:

-Compile: javac Client.java
-Run: java Client
-Upon running, enter the Server's IP address and port number to connect.
-Usage
-Server: Run the Server program first.
-It will start and wait for Clients to connect.
-Client: Run the Client program and connect to the Server using the correct IP address and port.
-Once connected, start sending messages to the Server, which will be broadcast to other connected clients.
-Notes
-Ensure the Server is running before Clients attempt to connect.
-The Server and Clients must be on the same network for local communication, or the Server must be publicly accessible for remote communication
+## Overview
+This Java chat application is comprised of two main components: `Server.java` and `Client.java`.
+The server is responsible for handling incoming connections from clients and managing communication between them.
+The client establishes a connection to the server and allows users to send and receive messages.

+## Server.java
+**Description**: This class sets up a server socket and listens for incoming client connections.
+It uses an `ExecutorService` for handling multiple client threads concurrently.
+The server maintains a list of active client handlers to manage client communications.

+**Key Features**:
+  - Concurrent client handling with thread pool.
+  - Synchronized list for managing client handlers.
+  - Handling of client messages and broadcasting to other clients.

+## Client.java
+**Description**: This class represents the client-side application that connects to the server.
+It is responsible for sending and receiving messages from the server.

+**Key Features**:
+  - Connection setup with the server using IP address and port.
+  - Sending messages to the server.
+  - Receiving messages from the server.

+## Requirements
+- Java Development Kit (JDK)
+- Network access for client-server communication

+## How to Run
+1. **Server**:
+   - Compile: `javac Server.java`
+   - Run: `java Server`
+   - The server will start and listen for client connections.

+2. **Client**:
+   - Compile: `javac Client.java`
+   - Run: `java Client`
+   - Upon running, enter the server's IP address and port number to connect.

+## Usage
+- **Server**: Run the server program first.
+It will start and wait for clients to connect.
+- **Client**: Run the client program and connect to the server using the correct IP address and port.
+Once connected, you can start sending messages to the server, which will be broadcast to other connected clients.

+## Notes
+- Ensure that the server is running before clients attempt to connect.
+- The server and clients must be on the same network for local communication, or the server must be publicly accessible for remote communication.